Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-Being able to read the copy on a page is the most important part of interacting with a product.
+Most travellers should be able to read all copy without relying on magnification tools.

 ### **Who**
 - Low vision